GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

 It is important to understand, that try/recover is not a correct error handling code.
 Much like in GO lang, this is really invalid situation which should not happen in production environemnt normally.
-Examples of potential exceptions are: dereferencing null pointer, indexing array out of bounds, etc
+Examples of potential exceptions are: dereferencing null pointer, indexing array out of bounds, etc.

 -----------
 panic